moccajoghurt/DriverLoader/README.md

 # DriverLoader
-General purpose tool to loads drivers with NtLoadDriver
+General purpose tool to load drivers with NtLoadDriver